thatharshal/moneyverse/README.md

 > It empowers users to understand the impact of their money moves across time like a time machine for your wallet.

-D> esigned with a modern **glassmorphic UI** and powered by **Together.ai**, this tool makes financial planning engaging and smart just like a multiverse for your wallet.
+> Designed with a modern **glassmorphic UI** and powered by **Together.ai**, this tool makes financial planning engaging and smart just like a multiverse for your wallet.

 ---